-The practice note represents a description of practices believed by the work group to be commonly employed by actuaries in the United States.
 The purpose of the practice note is to assist actuaries who perform actuarial work related to long-term care insurance.
 In addition, references have been made to other relevant and readily available literature.
 However, no representation of completeness is made, nor is there an assertion as to whether the practices discussed herein constitute best practice; other approaches may also be in common use.